Top UK worry? Climate change rises up to challenge Brexit

 “We have a real mythology in this country in how we think about periods of dry weather and heat.
 We celebrate them,” he said, noting common media images of people frolicking in fountains or relaxing at the beach.

-But as more people swelter on public transport, see trains cancelled or struggle to sleep and work during heatwaves, the perception of heat as a risk is rising, he said.
+But as more people swelter on public transport, see trains canceled or struggle to sleep and work during heatwaves, the perception of heat as a risk is rising, he said.

 TRADE-OFFS